-Tagged music preceded by \keepWithTag #'name Untagged music and music tagged with any of the given tag names is inor cluded; music tagged with any other \keepWithTag #'(name1 name2) tag name is excluded.
-Tagged music preceded by \removeWithTag #'name Untagged music and music not tagged with any of the given tag names is inor cluded; music tagged with any of the \removeWithTag #'(name1 name2) given tag names is excluded.
-Tagged music not preceded by either All tagged and untagged music is
+Tagged music preceded by Untagged music and music tagged \keepWithTag #'name with any of the given tag names is inor cluded; music tagged with any other \keepWithTag #'(name1 name2) tag name is excluded.
+Tagged music preceded by Untagged music and music not tagged \removeWithTag #'name with any of the given tag names is inor cluded; music tagged with any of the \removeWithTag #'(name1 name2) given tag names is excluded.
+Tagged music not preceded by either \keepWithTag or \removeWithTag All tagged and untagged music is included.